Types of Bundled Payments

 Episode-based payment, evidence-based case rate, and global bundled payment, among others, are all different terms used for describing Bundled Payments.
 These all refer to the reimbursement method to providers, from hospitals to surgeons, based on the expected costs associated with the entire episode of care for each patient’s procedure.

-Put simply, bundled payments mean: no matter how many services the patient receives over the course of a single episode of care (90 days), the provider is reimbursed a set target price.
+Put simply, bundled payments mean: that no matter how many services the patient receives over the course of a single episode of care (90 days), the provider is reimbursed at a set target price.

 Historically, many providers were reimbursed on a fee-for-service basis, which reimburses providers for each service performed.
 While not often the case, this can lead to abuse of the system in which providers administer more services to increase revenue.
-Fee-for-service, in some cases, also resulted in fragmented care as providers of different services had little coordination between one-another.
+Fee-for-service, in some cases, also resulted in fragmented care as providers of different services had little coordination with one another.

 Medicare piloted bundled payment programs in 2013 that were both voluntary programs and regulatory mandates.
 In the two years these programs have been rolling out, providers have identified several disadvantages in the current programs.